dingraha/CCBladeOpenMDAOExamples/README.md

   That should download and install all the Julia dependencies.

 ## Running it
-There are two scripts you can run, both in `scripts`. `run.py` is how I used to set up OpenMDAO optimizations with Julia, and `run_ca.py` is a much better version that uses a Julia package called [ComponentArrays](https://github.com/jonniedie/ComponentArrays.jl).
+There are two scripts you can run, both in `scripts`. `run.py` uses code that shows how I used to set up OpenMDAO optimizations with Julia, and `run_ca.py` runs a much better version that uses a Julia package called [ComponentArrays](https://github.com/jonniedie/ComponentArrays.jl).
 The scripts are currently set up to use the proprietary SNOPT optimizer via [pyOptSparse](https://github.com/mdolab/pyoptsparse).
 I'm told it will also work